Japanese submarine I-48

-I-48 was the last of three Type C cruiser submarines of the C2 sub-class built for the Imperial Japanese Navy.
+was the eighth Type C cruiser submarines built for the Imperial Japanese Navy.
 Commissioned in September 1944, she operated as a kaiten manned suicide attack torpedo carrier during World War II and was sunk in January 1945.
+It is sometimes considered as part of a sub-class the Type C due to the various designs variations of the latter batch.